leoplaw/immanuel-js/README.md

 Besides tracks and boundaries, a `[data-immanuel-background]` element is expected, which should contain the graphic of the basic chart itself.

-The `[data-immanuel-lines]` element is optional, and simply defines the element that immanuel-js should append the SVG canvas element to.
+The `[data-immanuel-lines]` element is optional, and simply defines the element that immanuel.js should append the SVG canvas element to.
 If this is omitted, it will be appended to the main element that was passed to the constructor (ie. all lines drawn on it will appear on top of all other elements).

 The `[data-immanuel-angle]` elements represent the Asc, Desc, MC and IC (the Desc element is missing in the demo, simply because the font it uses lacks a glyph for it).